thoughtspot/thoughtspot.github.io/_appliance/vmware/vmware-intro.md

 ![]({{ site.baseurl }}/images/vmware-components.png)

-{% include note.html content="This is a generic representation; Only CentOS-based virtual machines are supported with ThoughtSpot." %}
+{% include note.html content="This is a generic representation.
+ThoughtSpot supports deployment on its CentOS-based image, or an RHEL 7.7 image that your organization manages internally." %}

 Your database capacity will determine the number of ThoughtSpot instances and the instance network/storage requirements.
 In addition, you can scale your